EU–Mercosur Partnership Agreement: Features

-The combined population of the two regions means that the deal would involve a population of 780 million.
+The combined population of the two regions means that the deal would involve 780 million people.
 It would be the largest free trade deal agreed by Mercosur since the bloc's launch in 1991 and would also represent the EU's largest trade deal to date, in terms of tariff reduction.

-For Mercosur the planned deal will eliminate 93% of tariffs to the EU and grant “preferential treatment” for the remaining 7%.
+For Mercosur the planned deal will eliminate 93% of tariffs to the EU and grant "preferential treatment" for the remaining 7%.
 The deal will allow increased access to the European market for Mercosur's agricultural goods, notably beef, poultry, sugar and ethanol.
 The deal will probably also be good for Brazilian juice exporters and Argentine fish exporters.
 It will also remove 91% of tariffs on EU exports to the Mercosur countries.
-According to the Financial Times, “some of the most important wins" (particularly for Germany) "for Europe include the slashing of duties on cars and car parts, chemicals, machinery and textiles, and improved market access for EU wine and cheese”. €4.5 billion worth of duties will be saved, according to the European Commission.
+According to the Financial Times, "some of the most important wins for Europe include the slashing of duties on cars and car parts, chemicals, machinery and textiles, and improved market access for EU wine and cheese". €4.5 billion worth of duties will be saved, according to the European Commission.
 The deal includes a standstill clause whereby remaining tariffs will not be raised above an agreed rate.

 The scope of the agreement is very broad.
 Besides tariffs, it covers Rules of Origin, Trade Remedies, Sanitary and Phytosanitary Measures (SPS), Technical Barriers to Trade (TBT), Services and Investment liberalization, Competition Policy, Subsidies, State Owned Enterprises (SOE), Trade and Sustainable Development.
 It also includes increased access to public procurement contracts and Intellectual Property Rights including "Geographical Indications" or protection for regional food specialities.
 Legal guarantees will be put in place protecting 357 European food and drink products from imitation including Prosciutto di Parma and Fromage de Herve.
 Customs procedures will also be simplified under the deal.
 If ratified, the changes will be phased in over 15 years.

+Status of Bolivia and Venezuela

+Bolivia, which joined Mercosur in July 2024, is not a party to the agreement as the negotiations were completed prior to its accession.
+Venezuela, a Mercosur member suspended since 2016 due to complaints about its economy and human rights record, is also not a party.

 Support

-In February 2024, German Chancellor Olaf Scholz said that "we need such agreements because they play a major geostrategic role."
+In February 2024, German Chancellor Olaf Scholz said that "we need such agreements because they play a major geostrategic role".
 In June 2024, during a meeting in Berlin, Olaf Scholz and Argentine President Javier Milei expressed support for a free trade agreement between the EU and Mercosur.
+Luiz Inácio Lula da Silva, the president of Brazil, called on the EU to finish the paperwork while saying "Without political will and courage from leaders, it won't be possible to finish a negotiation that has dragged for 26 years" at a meeting of the bloc at Foz do Iguaçu on 20 December 2025.